By Emily Pilkington

 Thirteen-year-old Isabel fights for her freedom from slavery, knowing that it’s not guaranteed even if the patriots win the revolution.
 Many applaud the heroics of the Revolutionary War, but Laurie Halse Anderson helps recognize the sad reality that the words of the Declaration of Independence were meant for some and not all.

 Winner of both the Newberry Medal and the Coretta Scott King award, Curtis infuses the story of ten-year-old Bud’s difficult quest to find his father with humor and hope.
 This fast-paced story navigates challenging themes in ways developmentally appropriate for most elementary children.

 Interested in more ideas on how to use your time with kids at home well?
-Check out this article to make the post of this (pandemic) summer.
+Check out 20 Fun Summer activities to try when the days feel long.